knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 ### Web Development

-Web development, commonly known as "web dev" among programmers, is an exciting and dynamic field that powers the websites and applications you use every day.
-Whether you're checking out your favorite blog, streaming a video, or researching for a school project, these activities are facilitated by web developers who create and maintain the sites and applications.
+Web development, commonly known as "web dev" among programmers, is the process behind the creation of websites and applications that are part of our daily digital experience.
+From browsing a news site to logging into a social media platform, web dev plays a crucial role in how these services are built and function.

 Let's dive deeper into one of the core functionalities of the web: the client-server interaction.
 Imagine you're at a library: